jgarciasuarez/jgarciasuarez.github.io/index.md

 I currently hold a post-doc position at the [Computational Solid Mechanics Laboratory](https://www.epfl.ch/labs/lsms/), Prof. Molinari’s group at EPFL.
 I received a PhD in aeronautics from the Graduate Aerospace Laboratories at the California Institute of Technology ([GALCIT](https://galcit.caltech.edu/), minor in applied and computational mathematics).

-I am a mechanician with a leaning towards dynamics (wave propagation, structural vibrations) that also makes excursions into tribology (wear and friction) and data-driven mechanics.
+I am a mechanician working on topics pertaining to geotechnical earthquake engineering, multiscale data-driven modeling of materials, wave propagation and tribology... and the intersections thereof.

-I approach problems as an engineer but without shying away from the theoretical aspects; in the words of [Prof. Hans Liepmann](https://oralhistories.library.caltech.edu/260/1/Liepmann%20OHO%20final.pdf): “understanding of fundamentals with an appreciation for applications”.
+I approach problems as an engineer but without shying away from the theoretical and numerical aspects; in the words of [Prof. Hans Liepmann](https://oralhistories.library.caltech.edu/260/1/Liepmann%20OHO%20final.pdf): “understanding of fundamentals with an appreciation for applications”.

 The tools I use to tackle problems are numerical methods and applied mathematics.

 ## Research topics I’m currently interested in:

-- **Tribology**

-Utilizing numerical simulations to capture the micro and nano phenomena that control the creation of wear debris and the emergence of friciton during sliding of contacting surfaces.

-- **Geophysics problems involving discrete particles: fault gouge**

-There are a number of recurrent themes in geophysics that can benefit enormously from a numerical framework able of capturing interaction between continuum and discrete media (evolution of fluvial sediments, glacial tills, etc).
-In particular, one of such problems is the mechanics of fault gouge: the capacity to simulate faithfully its evolution can bring about new insights on earthquake sources.

 - **Wave propagation in layered media**